emilkarlen/exactly/README.rst

 ========================================

-Current version is fully functional, but syntax and semantics are experimental.
+Current version is fully functional, but some syntax and semantics is inconsistent:

+* Some instructions allow arguments to span multiple lines, some do not.
+* Most instructions interpret symbol references in arguments, some do not.
+* Support for escapes characters in strings is missing.

+Incompatible changes to syntax and semantics may occur in every release until v 1.0.

 Comments are welcome!